 There are two important things in addition to your state’s sales tax on gold and silver.
 First, while the state sets the underlying tax rate, each city or county may add an extra point or two on top.
 Second, in states where no sales tax is charged on bullion investments, a levy might still apply on certain coins, collectibles, and other items with a value beyond their pure precious metal content.

 It’s essential to check your city, county, and state tax rules to be 100% certain.
-Now that you know how sales tax works for gold and silver, here are the state-by-state rates.
+You can find the rules for sales tax on gold and silver by state below.

 List of Sales Tax Rules State By State